It's My Life (Dr. Alban song)

 "It's My Life" is a song by Nigerian-Swedish recording artist Dr. Alban.
 It was released by label SweMix in February 1992 in Sweden as the first single from his second studio album, One Love (1992).
-Produced by Denniz PoP, who also co-wrote the song with Alban, it was a hit in most of the European countries where it was released, peaking at number one in Sweden, Austria, Germany, Italy, the Netherlands and Belgium and number two in the British countries.
-In France, the song was marketed twice: first in 1992, then in 1993 because the song was used in a TV advert for Tampax tampons (as it was in the British countries, and other countries in Europe in 1992), thus giving to the single a second career.
-The song had enough airplay on US college radio stations to chart on the Billboard Modern Rock Tracks in 1992.
-"It's My Life" was re-released in 1994 in Australia, following the success of "Sing Hallelujah!".
+Produced by Denniz PoP, who also co-wrote the song with Alban, it was a hit in Europe, peaking at number one in six countries and reaching number two in Ireland and the United Kingdom.
+The song was re-marketed in 1993 due to its usage in a TV advert for Tampax tampons.
+The song additionally charted in the United States and was re-released in Australia in 1994, following the success of "Sing Hallelujah!".

 Background

 Dr. Alban has stated that the song took five hours to record.
-In the 2017 book Stars of 90's Dance Pop: 29 Hitmakers Discuss Their Careers by James Arena, he explained on the new sound of the song: "'It's My Life' and another hit off the second album, 'Sing Hallelujah!', had totally different sounds [compared to his 1990 debut single "Hello Afrika"], which I wanted to explore at the time.
+In the 2017 book Stars of 90's Dance Pop: 29 Hitmakers Discuss Their Careers by James Arena, he explained on the new sound of the song: "'It's My Life' and another hit off the second album, 'Sing Hallelujah!', had totally different sounds [compared to his 1990 debut single "Hello Afrika", which I wanted to explore at the time.
 I left the 'Hello Afrika' sound and did 'It's My Life', which had more of a pop, catchy style.
 Keeping things fresh was very natural for us."

 Chart performance

 "It's My Life" made a huge impact on the charts in Europe, becoming one of Dr. Alban's most successful songs to date.
-It peaked at number-one in Austria, Belgian Flanders, Germany, Italy, the Netherlands and Sweden, as well as on the Eurochart Hot 100, where it peaked in October 1992.
+It peaked at number-one in Austria (6 weeks), Belgian Flanders (8 weeks), Germany (8 weeks), Italy, the Netherlands (5 weeks) and Sweden (2 weeks), as well as on the Eurochart Hot 100, where it peaked in October 1992.
 In addition, the single entered the top 10 in Denmark (3), Finland (5), Greece (2), Ireland (2), Norway (6), Portugal (9), Switzerland (2) and the United Kingdom.
 In the latter, it peaked at number two on 20 September 1992, in its fourth week on the UK Singles Chart.
 It was held off reaching the top spot by The Shamen's "Ebeneezer Goode".

-Outside Europe, "It's My Life" reached number two on the Canadian RPM Dance/Urban chart, number three on the US Billboard Hot Dance Club Play chart and number 10 in Zimbabwe.
-In Australia and New Zealand, it was a top 50 hit, peaking at number 43 and 49, respectively.
+Outside Europe, "It's My Life" reached number two on the Canadian RPM Dance/Urban chart, number three on the US Billboard Hot Dance Club Play chart and number ten in Zimbabwe in Africa.
+In West Asia, it became a top-10 hit also in Israel, peaking at number eight on 16 June 1992.
+The song spent seven weeks inside the Israeli top 30.
+In Australia and New Zealand, it was a top-50 hit, peaking at numbers 43 and 49, respectively.

 The song was awarded with a silver record in France, after 125,000 units were sold, and a platinum record in Austria and Germany, with a sale of 30,000 and 500,000 singles.